Group Size

 Hike up to Kalapattar and retrace back to Lobuche

 Be prepared to tackle thin air at this high altitude.
-We will leave our camp in Gorakshep pretty early in the morning as our target will be to get sunrise view over Everest from Kalapattar.
-The route offers us the views of Lingtren, Khumbutse, and Changtse peaks.
+We will leave our camp in Gorakshep pretty early in the morning, as our target will be to get a sunrise view over Everest from Kalapattar.
+The route offers views of the Lingtren, Khumbutse, and Changtse peaks.
 Once we arrive at Kalapattar, we will get unobstructed views of Mount Everest.
-After spending memorable time at Kalapattar and capturing the memories in photographs, we will return to Lobuche.
+After spending a memorable time at Kalapattar and capturing the memories in photographs, we will return to Lobuche.

 Meals: